unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-04-hands-on-put-multimodal-context-hygiene-through-a-test-bench.md

    alt="Sanitized fixtures rendered through stock and derived Qwen templates, compared by a bounded inspector, and checked by eleven executable tests." variant="series" %}

-By the end of the lab, you will have verified these boundaries yourself:
+The lab gives you enough evidence to verify these boundaries yourself:

 | Experiment | Result that must hold |
 | --- | --- |